Skip to main content

 Key Facts

-1. Supreme Court bench (Justices B.V.
-Nagarathna & Ujjal Bhuyan) issued an interim stay on the trial of Tamil Nadu Water Resources Minister Durai Murugan.
+1. The Supreme Court, bench of Justices B.V.
+Nagarathna and Ujjal Bhuyan, granted an interim stay on the trial of Tamil Nadu Water Resources Minister Durai Murugan.

-4. Madras High Court set aside the Special Court’s discharge order, directed framing of charges and mandated trial completion within six months.
+4. The Madras High Court set aside the Special Court’s discharge order and directed charge‑framing within six months of its order.

 Background & Context